planetmint/planetmint/docs/root/source/introduction/quickstart.md

 ## The IPDB Testnet - sending transactions
-The IPDB foundation hosta a testnet server that is reset every night at 4am UTC.
+The IPDB foundation hosts a testnet server that is reset every night at 4am UTC.

 The following sequence shows a simple asset notarization / attestion on that testnet:
 Create a file named notarize.py